Get Tech Tips

 Oil drains to the bottom of the separator vessel.
 As the oil level rises there, it opens a float valve.
 Oil passes through the float valve into a reservoir tank.
 The reservoir tank serves two purposes.
 First, it simply holds the oil until it's needed.
 Second, through a special check valve installed between this reservoir and the suction header, the oil pressure is lowered to that same 20 pounds above the suction pressure figure.
-These check valves are available in different pressure differential settings, but 20# is the most common.
+These check valves are available in different pressure differential settings, but 20 pounds is the most common.

 From the reservoir to the compressor, the system is the same.
 An oil line sends oil from the reservoir out to the mechanical float devices that control the level of oil in each compressor.

 One other common feature in oil management systems like this is an equalizing line.
-We all understand that 2 containers of any liquid will have the same level in them due to the self-leveling nature of liquids.
+We all understand that two containers of any liquid will have the same level in them due to the self-leveling nature of liquids.
 This equalizing line, in theory, connects the crankcases of all compressors together to create a self-leveling system.
 It doesn’t always work quite as well as hoped for because there can be different pressures in the crankcase of a running and non-running compressor.
 We’ll dive a little deeper into that as we move into troubleshooting oil problems.

 While these systems seem complicated, and they have a lot of moving parts that can fail, they really boil down to oil level and pressure differential.
 We need to maintain a level of oil in the compressors and in the reservoir or separator and maintain enough pressure differential to keep that oil moving.
 Lose one or the other, and you’re not going to stay running for long.